Experience-Monks/web-audio-player/README.md

   - Also ensure all audio/video across your site uses the same `sampleRate`
 - In Chrome Android, using `buffer` and "Add to Home Screen", you can auto-play music without the need for user gesture.
 This is not the case with iOS "Add to Home Screen."
 - In iOS Safari, the `<audio>` tag's `load()` method needs to be called; however, this just causes a second (superfluous) request for the file in most other browsers.

+## See Also

+- [detect-audio-autoplay](https://github.com/Jam3/detect-audio-autoplay) - whether or not user input is necessary for audio playback
+- [detect-media-element-source](https://github.com/Jam3/detect-media-element-source) - whether or not `createMediaElementSource()` works as expected
+- [ios-safe-audio-context](https://github.com/Jam3/ios-safe-audio-context) - create an audio context that avoids a `sampleRate` distortion bug in iOS6+
+- [simple-media-element](https://github.com/Jam3/simple-media-element) - a tiny `<audio>` abstraction

 ## License